MAKE

 Step seven: A single chain stitch

-Once you’ve hdc-ed in the final stitch in the row, you’re going to do a single chain stitch.
-This will keep your border straight; if you forget to chain stitch here, you’ll see the long edge of your scarf start to angle in on the sides.
+Once you’ve hdc-ed in the final stitch in the row, you’re going to do a single chain stitch; this will keep your border straight.
+If you forget to chain stitch here, you’ll see the long edge of your scarf start to angle in on the sides.
+(Which is also okay!
+Avant garde!)

 Step eight: Swing the row around